 Sophie Lovell: How did you arrive at this idea of radically dividing our planet into two zones: one of which is a city containing all of the earth’s ten billion human inhabitants, the other rewilded and left to nature?

-Liam Young: The form of our contemporary cities rely on the fiction of the periphery, that there is someplace outside of our cities where waste goes to be forgotten and food and goods are manufactured.
+Liam Young: The form of our contemporary cities relies on the fiction of the periphery, that there is someplace outside of our cities where waste goes to be forgotten and food and goods are manufactured.
 We have done everything we can to separate the site of consumption from the site of production.
 In reality, there is no outside, we have terraformed the earth from the scale of the cell to the tectonic plate.
 Our entire planet is in some form a product of cities.
 Planet City is a speculative narrative of what could happen if we were to radically reverse this planetary sprawl.

 So you did away with the rural altogether?